BIO9320 – Systematics and Ecology of Marine Algae

 Recommended previous knowledge

-The course is given in the last part og the spring semester and the teaching is organised by lectures and laboratory work.
+The course is organised by lectures and laboratory work.
 The laboratory work is obligatory.

 One week obligatory field excursion to Drøbak in the Oslofjord, costs are 150 NOK pr. day.